 Dogs are not allowed in the play area or sports facilities.
 Council officers have the power to request that dogs are put on leads if they are behaving aggressively, causing damage, or if their owner does not have appropriate control over them.
 More information on dogs in parks.

 Hackney parks newsletter

-If you are interested in being informed of what's happening in Hackney's parks, sign up to our monthly newsletter by emailing email@example.com.
+If you are interested in being informed of what's happening in Hackney's parks, sign up to our newsletter by emailing email@example.com.